nsnyder1992/OrderProcessingSystem/README.md

     comboId::Integer
     foodItemId::Integer

-## Temporay Class Models

-This section will decribes classes that will be temporary used with in the application to store information until it is no longer needed

 ### Order

+This model will not be held in the database but will be a model the program can use to store relavent data about the order

 Attributes: